bkamapantula/bkamapantula.github.io/_posts/2020-05-16-google-mobility.md

 - Except Residential activity all activity is measured as change in number of visitors.
 - Residential activity is measured by the duration of time spent at homes.

+## Visual
+- Each row represents a region (ex: Kerala).
+- Each column represents a day (ex: April 15).
+- Each heatmap cell represents variation of an activity (ex: workplaces) on a single day captured by color.

 <div id="vis"></div>

 ## Without Jammu and Kashmir